jaussems/Random-Workout-App/README.md

 Goal of this project is to make a small app where people can randomly generate their workouts using certain paramaters.

-1. As a user I want to be able to randomly generate exersizes.
+1. As a user I want to be able to randomly generate exercises.
-2. As a user I want to be able to save these exersizes
+2. As a user I want to select musclegroups in which to randomly generate exercises.
-3. As a user I want to be able to share these exersizes I just did.
+3. As a user I want to be able to save these exercises
-4. As a user I want to be able to comment and like certain workouts (going to expand on this)
+4. As a user I want to be able to share these exercises I just did.